Design of a Mechanical Analog Autocorrelator to Demonstrate Properties of Pseudonoise (PN) Sequences

 Software Implementation

 In the C language, we can emulate the hardware bit operations with bit shifting and masking.
 Here is sample C code which computes values of a binary PN sequence.
+Source code Version 1.0 is distributed under the terms of the GNU General Public License.
+You will need to download each of the files below.

 The program output is,